 Lois Tonkin provided a theory on grief ‘growing around grief.’
-Grief does not shrink over time more that we grow around the grief.
-It may not seem like it will dissipate over time when you are in it, but the passing of time brings with it new experiences as we grow in our relationships with ourselves, others and the world around us.
+Grief does not shrink over time more than we grow around grief.
+It may not seem like it will dissipate over time when you are in it, but the passing of time brings new experiences as we grow in our relationships with ourselves, others and the world around us.

 Notes from Your Therapist is a compassionate, gentle, beautifully presented book.
-It is a gentle reminder that feelings are the gateway to our soul.
-The simplicity of how to feel your feelings in five steps – 1.
+It is a gentle reminder that feelings are the gateway to our soul—the simplicity of how to feel your feelings in five steps – 1.
 Slow down, 2.
 Tune in, 3.
-Just notice, 4.
+Just notice 4.
 Give a minute, 5.
 Know feelings come and go (pp. 74-75).
-Noticing and accepting that feelings that show up help you to honour and live an authenticate and self-compassionate life.
+Seeing and accepting the feelings that show up helps you to honour and live an authenticate and self-compassionate life.

-In my opinion, the book normalises and validates experiencing the full gamut of emotions.
-It is part of living with our self, others and the situations we find ourselves in.
-It is the perfect book to journal from, to dip into, to gain some wisdom and to make sense of our own experiences.
+In my opinion, the book normalises and validates experiencing the whole gamut of emotions.
+It is part of living with ourselves, others and the situations we find ourselves in.
+It is the perfect book to journal from, dip into, gain some wisdom, and make sense of our own experiences.